17 Protein-Packed Dinners for Muscle Building and Weight Loss

 Nutrition: 474 calories, 18 g fat (3 g saturated fat), 673 mg sodium, 46 g carbs, 4 g fiber, 8 g sugar, 30 g protein (calculated with regular bread crumbs, whole wheat buns)

 Salmon isn’t just a great source of protein, it’s also one of the best sources of omega-3s.
 These fatty acids help to “fight inflammation while the high-quality lean protein content fights excess fat accumulation,” says Lisa Moskovitz, RD, CDN.
-If that wasn’t enough to get your tummy rumbling, get this: the burgers are topped with a delicious spread of herby Greek yogurt, which helps brighten up the dish and adds extra protein.
+If that wasn’t enough to get your tummy rumbling, get this: the burgers are topped with a delicious spread of herby Greek yogurt, which helps brighten up this dish and adds extra protein.

 Get the recipe from Cafe Johnsonia.